ZaneH/planck-lol/README.md

 ## Development

-We are using Nix to manage the `migrate` CLI tool used for DB migrations.
+We are using Nix to provide Go and the [migrate](github.com/golang-migrate/migrate) CLI tool used for DB migrations.

 #### Requirements:
 - Nix